cscart/docs/en/cscart_addons/addons/google_remarketing_tag/index.rst

 Overview
 --------

-    `Google Remarketing Tag <https://www.simtechdev.com/addons/marketing/google-remarketing.html>`_ is an instrument that allows you to add the remarketing tag to your website to show ads to customers who visited your online store.
+    `Remarketing Tag <https://www.simtechdev.com/addons/marketing/google-remarketing.html>`_ is an instrument that allows you to add the remarketing tag to your website to show ads to customers who visited your online store.
 The tag is a short snippet of code that adds your website visitors to remarketing lists.
 You can then target these lists with your ads.

-    The **Google Remarketing Tag** add-on integrates Google Remarketing Tag into your website so that you won’t have to add the remarketing tag to each page manually.
+    The **Remarketing Tag** add-on integrates Remarketing Tag into your website so that you won’t have to add the remarketing tag to each page manually.
 It saves your time and reduces errors.
 All you need to do is just follow the simple instructions below.

-    To learn more about Google Remarketing Tag, watch this video:
+    To learn more about Remarketing Tag, watch this video:

     .. raw:: html